avibryant/simmer/README.md

 * *hash* feature hashing.
 Input should either be a word (of a bag of words feature) or a dimension:value where value is a double. (append an integer for number of hash bits; hash10 is default, try hash4 or hash12 etc).
 * *dcy* exponential decay; input needs to be in the format timestamp:value.
 Append an integer to set the halflife, default is one day (dcy86400).
 Output will be the value as of the end of the current day.
 * *hh* heavy hitters; keeps the top K values by frequency (note: hh10 is default, try hh3, hh20 etc).
+* *hhll* unique heavy hitters; expects values to be in the format a:b; will keep the top a's by number of unique b's associated with them.